 “Sometimes older clients will tell us, ‘I've had these symptoms for decades, and now I'm in my 60s or 70s or even 80s, I want to get rid of the symptoms so I can enjoy what time I have left."

-The eCentreClinic research laboratory, led by Dr Blake Dear, and located in the Department of Psychology at Macquarie University, has conducted more than 65 different clinical trials with over 7,000 Australians.
+The eCentreClinic research laboratory, led by Dr Blake Dear and located in the Department of Psychology at Macquarie University, has conducted more than 65 different clinical trials with more than 7,000 Australians.